marfarma/hotfix/readme.txt

 = How do I know which hotfixes are being applied to my version? =

-Read the "Hotfix List" section in the description.
+Read the "Complete Hotfix List" section in the description.
 A later version of the plugin may list the hotfixes in a special WordPress admin page.

 == Changelog ==

+= 0.3 =
+* Adds a filter, and fixes a PHP warning for people on versions with no hotfixes available.

 = 0.2 =
 * Better 3.0.5 comment text KSES fix for the admin.
 Allows you to see safe HTML in the admin.